 \begin{theorem}[Bertschinger et al.\txt{} \cite{SOSAMain}, Lemma 3] Any compact semi-algebraic set is homeomorphic to the geometric realization of an abstract cubical complex. \end{theorem}

 \begin{proof}[Proof sketch.]
+This fact is well-known so we do not give a complete proof here.
 Using Hironaka's theorem \cite{Hironaka}, it is possible to show that any compact semi-algebraic set is homeomorphic to the geometric realization of an abstract simplicial complex (see Hoffman \cite{SemiAlgebraicTriangulation}).
 Additionally, it can be shown that any abstract simplicial complex has an abstract cubic complex with a homeomorphic geometric realization (see Blass and Wlodzimierz \cite[Theorem 1.1]{Cubic}). \end{proof}